yerd-core

 }Serde emits exactly one field, tld ({"tld":"test"}); the dotted_tld cache is never serialised, and Deserialize rebuilds it via RouterConfig::new with deny_unknown_fields.

-SiteRouter is a BTreeMap<String, Site> keyed by site.name(), plus the config.
+SiteRouter keeps a BTreeMap<String, Site> keyed by site.name() (for identity and ordered iteration), plus - since the multi-domain feature - two HashMap routing indices built from every site's effective domain set: exact (sub-part → name) and wildcards (*.rest → name), and per-site domains / primaries maps.
 Default is deliberately not derived - callers must pass a config consciously rather than relying on an implicit "test".

 impl SiteRouter {